FI0140 – Unclaimed Property

 - Illegal items should be disposed of in accordance with instructions from the proper legal authorities.

 - Since 1990, the university has annually remitted unclaimed property funds to the state Treasurer.
-Before receiving payment for claims, owners must present property proof of ownership to the state Treasurer or the university.
-Accordingly, payment of claims for unclaimed property subsequent to 1990 is the responsibility of the state Treasurer.
-Prior to 1990 the university reported unclaimed property items to the state but was not allowed to maintain the funds.
-The university remains liable to the owners for all pre-1990 claims.
+Before receiving payment for claims, apparent owners must present property proof of ownership to the state Treasurer or the university.
+Accordingly, payment of claims for reported unclaimed property subsequent to 1990 is the responsibility of the state Treasurer.

-- Confiscated property will not be considered abandoned and should be treated as university surplus property for disposal purposes (see FISCAL POLICY FI0610).
+- Confiscated property will not be considered abandoned and should be treated as university surplus property for disposal purposes (see FI610 Surplus Property).
 Confiscated firearms and other hazardous items should be disposed of in accordance with local statutes.